stan014/GTimer/README.md

   ```javascript
  GTimer.stop();
  ```
-You can start/stop specific job by id.
+And You can also toggle specific job by id.
 ```javascript
 GTimer.start('job1');
 GTimer.stop('job1');